 School photos, childhood photos, Santa photos, wallets, 8x10s, sports photos, oh my!
 If you're looking for an inexpensive and easy way to organize your printed photos, this post is for you.

 I lied a little.
-I told you that Part 2 of the photo organization challenge would be the hardest part.
-I really did believe that…until I started Part 3 (organizing my printed photos).
+In my last post, I told you that deleting your photos would be the hardest part.
+I really did believe that...until I started this part (organizing my printed photos).

 BUT, before you get intimidated and start throwing in the towel, I also need to tell you that Part 3 was the most satisfying part of this project for me.
 Because, while I definitely have more digital photos to contend with, my printed photos were the ones driving me crazy, scattered in disorganized boxes, bins and closets throughout the house, coming in all sorts of odd shapes and sizes, and just a hot mess.